4th execution caps state's series

 Less than three weeks into a life sentence handed down in the 1999 slaying of Dominique Hurd, a University of Arkansas at Pine Bluff cheerleader, Williams broke out of prison.
 He hid in a truck carrying hog slop and later went to Boren's home, less than 5 miles from the prison.

 Williams shot Boren seven times and stole his Ford F-150.
-He spent a day on the lam before he was captured in Missouri after crashing Boren's truck into a delivery truck driven by 24-year-old Michael Greenwood, who died from the crash.
+He spent a day on the lam before he was captured in Missouri after crashing Boren's truck into a delivery truck driven by Greenwood, 24, who died from the crash.

 In 2005, Williams confessed in a letter to the Pine Bluff Commercial to killing 36-year-old Jerrell Jenkins on the same night he killed Hurd.
 The Jenkins case was unsolved, and Williams was ultimately convicted.